Pop-up notes are active on this page - Click any note number to view|

 Adrian Le Mottee continued to operate the business after Victor's death in 1971 and up to his own early death in 1978 62.
 Following this, the shop was taken over by Barry Austin, the Nottingham menswear retailer, and it continued

-as a quality menswear shop until being taken over as the Orange phone shop, which continues today (2012).
+as a quality menswear shop until being taken over as the Orange phone shop.
+Today, in February 2020, the estate agency Robert Ellis occupies the site.

 14-16 High Road - this pair of retail shops was created, by the developers, in the ground floor of what had been the part of the main silk mill building that fronted directly onto the High Road.
 At the time of the renumbering of the High Road in 1908, the shops